aldolipani/PoolBiasEstimators/README.md

 </set>
 ```
 ### Print Runs Scores Report, Pool Bias Report or both (-r or -b [with -p], default)
-The application can output the *runs scores report* or the *pool bias report* or by deafault both.
+The application can output the *runs scores report* or the *pool bias report* or by default both.
 The runs scores report prints the score of each run for each estimator; the pool bias report prints the values obtained using the measure of error and correlation for each estimators with respect to the TrueEstimator.

 ### All Pooled Runs or Only Top Best 75% of Pooled Runs (default or -t)
 Due to the prototypical nature of IR challenges sometimes organization submit runs with modest performance.
-To avoid their effect, as it has been done in the literature, it is possible to remove the bottom 25% of runs poorly scoring from the set of analysed runs.
+To avoid their effect, as it has been done in the literature, it is possible to remove the bottom 25% of runs poorly scoring from the set of analyzed runs.

 ### Provide pValues (-p /path/to/the/folder)
-The pValues files are used by the mesures of errors and correlation marked by a star.
+The pValues files are used by the measures of errors and correlation marked by a star.
 For each IR measure is required a separated file that has the following name pattern: "pValues.[Metric].csv".
 All the values greater then
 0.05 are considered non statistically significance.
 The format of the files is a list of coma separated values (CSV) as shown in the following example:
 ```csv
 input.ARCJ5,input.ARCJ0,0.58162